compsciencelab/pytorchrl/code_examples/train_genchem/ppo/README.md

 ### 6.2 Code Adjustments

-To use a custom scoring function two minor code modifications are required
+To use a custom scoring function two minor code modifications are required.

-First, replace `line 25` in code_examples/train_genchem/ppo/train.py by importing the custom scoring_function, for example
+First, replace `line 25` in `code_examples/train_genchem/ppo/train.py` by importing the custom scoring_function.
+For example from

-from

     from pytorchrl.envs.generative_chemistry.default_scoring_function import scoring_function